-The Government has placed limits on the amount of superannuation contributions you can make each year without incurring high rates of additional tax.
+The Government has placed limits on the amount of superannuation contributions you can make each year without incurring an additional tax liability.
 These limits apply to your contributions to all superannuation funds, not just the Fund.

-For more information you can contact the ATO Superannuation Hotline on 13 10 20 or access the ATO web-site at www.ato.gov.au/super.
+For more information, contact the ATO Superannuation Hotline on 13 10 20 or access the ATO web-site at www.ato.gov.au/super.